Following the Golden Rule to avoid problems with wills

 “The first form of attack when challenging a will is to say that the person didn’t have the capacity at the time they did it so the ‘Golden Rule’ is there to ensure that you ascertain that they do,” says Lucy.

-“A family ringing up rather than the client about a will often poses the question: Does the client have the capacity to make a will, or are there just hearing issues on the phone?
+“If a family member rings up rather than the client, about a will, it will lead us to pose the question: Does the client have the capacity to make a will, or are there just hearing issues on the phone?
 The family member could have a diagnosis and be in the early stages of dementia, attending the memory clinic or just be forgetful.
+In this scenario, it would often prompt us to ask the client or the family for a capacity assessment to be done to determine their capacity before we proceed.”

 A recent judgement underlines the need for caution and the importance of having a capacity assessment, says Lucy.
 In James v James at the High Court earlier this year [February 2018] the son of an elderly Dorset farmer challenged his father’s will on the basis that he did not have a capacity assessment at the time it was drawn up.

 Sam James had claimed that the £3 million farm had not been divided fairly between three siblings and his father has been suffering with dementia when he drew up the will, signalling the need for a capacity assessment.
-He subsequently lost his case and the will was upheld.
+Although the Will had been drawn up by Solicitors, they had chosen not to obtain a capacity report even though circumstances within the case would suggest they should have done so.
+The Judge in this case felt capacity had been established under the ‘Golden Rule’ (set down in Banks v Goodfellow) and upheld the Will as valid, based on the strength of evidence provided by the Solicitors who prepared the Will and their file notes.

-“Other cases have shown that, where the solicitor has gone through the process of a capacity assessment and fully complied with the Golden Rule, there is very little room for a claim to go further,” says Lucy.
-“It removes the possibility of a claim on the estate on those grounds.
-It does stress the need to have a will in place at an early stage.”
+“Other cases have shown that, where the solicitor has gone through the process of obtaining a capacity assessment and fully complied with the testamentary capacity test set out in Banks v Goodfellow, there is very little room for a claim of incapacity to proceed ,” says Lucy.